Blondhino/MTTPP_project/readme.md

 * Check if the search box works correctly.
 In other words check does search engine works properly.

-* After getting some search results, another test was to check does sorting function works how it should work.
+* After getting some search results, another test was to check if sorting function works how it should work.

 * Test number three is to check functionality of webshop chart.
 Test includes adding products into chart and removing them from chart.

-* The next test tests does click on login tab opening login page.
+* The next test tests if a click on the login button opens login form.
 * final test will check does click on "Contact Us" button opening Contact Us form.

 To use this project, clone this repository on your computer and open it with Intellij IDEA.